Zhaopudark/PSComputerManagementZp/README.md

 - Make sure your PowerShell version is 7.0 or later.
 - Some cases need `Administrator` privilege.

-The following is an example of this module:
+The following is an example:

 ## Set system proxy IPV4 by `Localhost` with `PortNumber`